Left Atrial Appendage (LAA) Closure & Procedure

 Left atrial appendage closure

-The WATCHMAN left atrial appendage closure device is a first-of-its-kind, proven alternative to commonly-used blood thinner warfarin to prevent stoke in patients with atrial fibrillation or an abnormal heart beat.
+The WATCHMAN procedure and left atrial appendage closure device is a first-of-its-kind, proven alternative to commonly-used blood thinner warfarin to prevent stoke in patients with atrial fibrillation or an

 The WATCHMAN implant device is about the size of a quarter and shaped like a parachute.
 It is implanted into the heart to close off the left atrial appendage (LAA), a blind pouch of heart tissue to prevent blood clots from forming and causing a stroke.